Snshadow/ntfs-ea/README.md

 ## Writing EA

-For writing EA into a file, EaAddFile or WriteEaWithFile can be used to add EA.
+For writing EA into a file, EaWriteFile or WriteEaWithFile can be used to add EA.

 _write EA with byte slice_